zm711/NeuralAnalysis/README.md

+# I HAVE MOVED TO MY SPIKEANALYSIS REPO for analysis

 # NeuralAnalysis
 Pipeline for analyzing post-Phy Data (ie, kilosort data, spyking circus data, spikeinterface (if exported to phy)). some functions based off of Nick Steinmetz's matlab code (qcfn, psthfns, psthviewer, isiv, loadsp), others are based on reading of the literature which I've indicated in